Nashville Cost of Living: What You Really Need to Budget (2026)

 budget for essential expenses

-1. Compare driving vs public transportation
+1. Compare driving vs. public transportation for your commute.

-2. Factor monthly pass savings
+2. Factor in the $65 monthly pass savings if WeGo works for your route.

-3. Audit average monthly healthcare costs
+3. Audit average monthly healthcare costs against your plan’s benefits.

-4. Budget for infant care or nanny time
+4. Budget for infant care or nanny time well before your start date.

 What Salary You Need and Money-Saving Tips